 NSU is led by the views of students.
 When we came to set out plans for the Union’s progress from 2013 to 2018, we asked students across campus to choose, in a referendum, what our priorities should be.
-These are the Big Ideas which came as a result.

-There are five big ideas, each representing a different aspect of student life at Northumbria.
+There are FIVE big ideas, each representing a different aspect of student life at Northumbria.
 Every Big Idea has a set of goals chosen by students that the Union aims to achieve by 2018.
 We’ve summed up the Big Ideas below, to read more about these goals click here.

 What this means: Representing you is our first priority.
 Student voice means getting your feedback, knowing your concerns, your involvement in Union decision making and working together to bring about positive change and improvement to your university life.